-- a) The hard copy must be placed on the instructor's desk by the time class starts on the day that it is due. - b) The hard copy must be printed in color, double-sided, and stapled in the upper left corner if your solution contains multiple pages. - c) Your tab size must be set to 2 and you must not go past column 80 in your output.
+- a) The hard copy must be placed on the instructor's desk by the time class starts on the day that it is due. - b) The hard copy must be printed in color, double-sided, and stapled in the upper left corner if your solution contains multiple pages.
+Print the file with main first and then each .h/.cpp file pair.
+If a class uses composition, print the file without composition first, e.g. print Card.h/.cpp before Deck.h/.cpp. - c) Your tab size must be set to 2 and you must not go past column 80 in your output.